TobiasPSP/doneland_sources/projects/programmableBuck/voltageInjection/1 Functional Parts/2_monitoring_voltage_and_current.md

 <img src="../images/voltage_and_current_measurement_t_w.png" width="90%" height="90%" />

 > [!TIP]
 > There are many ways to monitor *voltage* and *current*.
 If you prefer an alternative way that you feel more confident with, go ahead.
 You can then skip this part and move on to the [next part](3_injecting_voltage.md).
-ALl that matters is that your microcontroller knows the *current* and *voltage* at the output pins of the **Buck** converter.
+Al that matters is that your microcontroller knows the *current* and *voltage* at the output pins of the **Buck** converter.
 >
 > For example, you could use a *hall sensor* to measure *current* (i.e. if you wanted to adapt this concept to different **Buck** converters that have no easily accessible *shunt resistor* necessarily), or use your own *shunt resistor*.
 >